rapha18th/MLND-Capstone/README.md

 ## Summary of included files

-- The project proposal
+- The project proposal.
-- The notebooks with the machine learning process resnet50 and resnet34
+- The notebooks with the machine learning process and named after the models resnet50 and resnet34.
-- The web application
+- The python web application.
-- The Project report
+- The project report.